victronenergy/dbus-smappee/README.md

 ## How it works

 The configuration of the sensors determines how many meters or phases you get.
-The channels published by the smappee are grouped by phase, and then regrouped by taking a channel from each phase in turn and making up current meters, until we run out.
+The channels published by the smappee are grouped by channelType and phase, and then regrouped by taking a channel from each phase in turn and making up current meters, until we run out.

+Only one meter is allocated from CONSUMPTION channels.
+This becomes a grid meter.
+The first matching CT (or CTs where more than one phase is defined) becomes the grid meter.

+All channels of type PRODUCTION are striped across phases and turned into current meters.
+This is done in numeric order.

-The meters are named `com.victronenergy.grid.smappee_XX`, where `XX` is an integer.
+The grid meter is named `com.victronenergy.grid.smappee_XX`, where `XX` is an integer.
+The other meters (of the PRODUCTION type) are named `com.victronenergy.pvinverter.smappee_XX`.

 [smappee]: https://www.smappee.com/